Membership Resources

 RSVP Required

 Skills Nights and Member Paddles are intentionally capped to keep groups manageable.
+RSVPs open four weeks before each session.
 Please email or call the shop to RSVP.
-We’ll confirm your spot by reply.
+We’ll confirm by reply.

 Upcoming Skills Nights